-TUH's Remuneration, Appointments and Allocation Committee ("RAA") is in the process of being re-constituted and entrusted with reviewing the operation and effectiveness of the remuneration policy for TUH.
-During 2019 the Board oversaw TUH's remuneration activity to ensure compliance with its remuneration policy.
+TUH's Remuneration, Appointments and Allocation Committee is entrusted with reviewing the operation and effectiveness of the remuneration policy for TUH.

-During 2019, TUH has not used the services of an external consultant in determining its remuneration policy.
+During 2020, TUH did not use the services of an external consultant in determining its remuneration policy.

 2. Information on the link between pay and performance